+The central Notranjska Karst area is a heavily karstified triangle located around Postojna, Planina and Cernica.
 Notranjska has numerous important cave systems, dolines, swallow holes, seasonal lakes, and karst springs.
-There is a typical change between insoluble flysh lowlands and soluble limstone ridges.
-Rivers flow on the surface where the rock is flysch, and leave the surface, as soon as they reach the limstone.
-They disappear underground, just to reappear a few kilometers away behind the karst ridge.
+There is a characteristic change between insoluble flysch lowlands and soluble limestone ridges.
+Rivers flow on the surface where the rock is flysch, and leave the surface, as soon as they reach the limestone.
+This is the definition of a Polje.
+The rivers disappear underground, just to reappear a few kilometers away behind the karst ridge.

-This area has a long speleologic history, the first known visit of the cave happened already in the 13th century.
+This area has a long speleological history, the first known visit of the cave happened already in the 13th century.
 During the renaissance, in the 16th century, visitation and exploration of the cave boosted.
 The Postojna branch, better the upper level of Postojna Cave which is visited today, was discovered in 1818.
 The first light system was installed in 1818 using gas.
 In 1884 electric light was installed, one of the first caves in the world.